Lionsberg/lionsberg-wiki/Lionsberg Wiki Casts/Above The Chaos/Above The Chaos, Reconciling the Critical Path.md

 Jordan's Notes

-- The transformation of our Way of lifelong learning and development is addressed as one of [[The Twelve Pillars of Lionsberg]].
+- The transformation of our Way of lifelong learning and development is addressed as one of [[The 12 Pillars of Lionsberg]].
 - This will be addresssed va another Citizen Led Joint Venture.
 ## Beyond Homelessness